 GPO (Government Publishing Office) administers the FDLP on behalf of the participating libraries and the public.
 Information products from the Federal Government are disseminated to these nationwide libraries that, in turn, ensure the American public has free access to the materials, both in print and online.

 Selective depository libraries choose publications and services that best meet the Federal government information needs of their local communities.
 Fifty regional depository libraries receive every unclassified government publication of interest to the public.

 Our Government Information Services section contains over 1 million publications, dating from the 1700s to the present.
 Most materials from 1976 forward appear in the online catalog.
 Older holdings can be located in paper indexes and in the Non–Depository Index and Microfiche Sets in the library.

 The collection includes federal legislation, laws, and regulations (United States Code; Code Of Federal Regulations; Federal Register; Congressional bills, hearings, and reports); current and historic census data, topographic maps; and social, economic, and environmental statistics.
 Many sources are available online.
 FDsys: GPO’s Federal Digital System, an online system to Federal legislation, is available and updated on a daily basis.

-We also receive and distribute state government publications as mandated by ORC 149.11.
-Access to available documents, periodicals and items available in our digital collection are included below.
 For more information on how these documents are classified, consult our classification scheme index.

 - ProQuest U.S. Serial Set Digital Collection